marklogic-community/hands-on-data-modeling/unit-03/README.md

     $ ../../deploy.sh 03-a-envelope.xqy

-## Running Corb
+## Running CORB

-This sample corb command can be used with their supporting files deployed above to envelope the documents we denormalized in unit-02, as well as to pack our envelope with our additional information.
+This sample CORB command can be used with their supporting files deployed above to envelope the documents we denormalized in unit-02, as well as to pack our envelope with our additional information.

 You can use the corb.sh or corb.bat script in the project's base directory to run CORB.